openSUSE/news-o-o/_posts/2012-06-19-opensuse-summit-cfp-extended-part-of-the-program-announced.markdown

 ## But that's not all!

-And if that's not enough to whet your appetite, there's more news coming soon!Â  We'll be announcing our keynote speaker and our plans for the big Saturday night gala.
+And if that's not enough to whet your appetite, there's more news coming soon!
+We'll be announcing our keynote speaker and our plans for the big Saturday night gala.